-Not so long ago, we were gathering stories from the Skopje flood disaster and made a visit to a retired Macedonian couple who have rebuilt after the disaster on that august evening.
+Not long ago we were gathering stories from the Skopje flood disaster and made a visit to a retired Macedonian couple who have rebuilt after the disaster on that August evening.
 Here is some of their story:

 "We were not at home the night of the flood - only my son Igor was at home, sleeping downstairs.
 The electricity shut down and Igor awoke to find himself in chest high water which was rushing in and already 1.5 meters deep!
 We spoke to him on the phone, but there was no way for us to come home.
 Igor's daughters aged 11 and 12 were not at home that night.